 Richardson has been given the Iowa Newspaper Association Distinguished Service Award and the Governor's Volunteer Award; honored by the state judicial branch for her service to the state legal system; and named an Iowa Watch Free Press Champion and Iowa State University Greenlee School Friend of the First Amendment.

-Richardson is married to fellow Drake SJMC alumnus Doug Wells, a photojournalist.
-They have three adult children and a golden retriever, Finn.
+Richardson is married to fellow Drake SJMC alumnus Doug Wells, a retired photojournalist.
+They have three adult children.

 2507 University Ave

 Des Moines, IA 50311

 Office: Meredith 118A